 DMV Allergy & Asthma Center – Allergist Washington DC & Alexandria

 If you are experiencing a reaction and symptoms to a medication you received or are taking, you may have a drug allergy.
 A drug allergy is an abnormal immune system response to a medication.
-While some reactions are mild, severe allergic reactions can occur.
+While some reactions are mild, severe allergic reactions to medication can occur.
 Common symptoms include rash, hives, and fever.

 Visit our offices in Alexandria, VA, and Washington, DC (K Street & Foxhall Village) for expert medication allergy care.
 Schedule an appointment today to ensure your safety and well-being.